 Cataloging of the Archives collections is in progress.
-For detailed descriptions of cataloged collections, please visit Wesley, our catablog.
-Questions about materials that do not yet appear in Wesley should be addressed to the conference archivist at email@example.com or 914-997-1570, ext.
-128.
+Questions should be addressed to the Commission on Archives and History at email@example.com.

 The Archives houses documentary material such as records, minutes, journals, diaries, reports, pamphlets, letters, papers, manuscripts, maps, photographs, audiovisuals, and recordings pertaining to the New York Annual Conference when no longer needed by the generating body for current operation.